JasonMcCoy/Good-Dog-Bad-Dog/README.md

-# Good-Dog-Bad-Dog - Upon finding the food, users are able to click on their selection and read why the food is bad for the dog and what could happen.
+# Good Dog Bad Dog - Upon finding the food, users are able to click on their selection and read why the food is bad for the dog and what could happen.
 # By Jason McCoy